 Education is the key in the fight for the planet, on this issue and all environmental issues.
 People need to know that by using science we can make informed, non-biased decisions.

 Print out fact sheets and display them at parks or in public areas.
-You can also pass out or email them to people or businesses that have planned a balloon release, often perform them, or use helium-filled balloons outdoors.
+You can also pass out or email them to people or businesses that have planned a balloon release, often perform them, or use helium-filled balloons.
+We also have infopics to print or share!

 You can also get a Balloons Blow bumper sticker!

 Don’t be afraid to speak up and speak out.
-Write to local stores or restaurants if you see them passing out helium balloons, the ribbon alone can kill.
+Write to local stores or restaurants if you see them passing out helium balloons.
 Is your school releasing balloons?
 Write to the principal and all participating parties about alternative ideas so the school does not unknowingly add to this problem.

-Here are some tips on writing to officials in government, schools, and pretty much anyone:
+Here are some tips on writing to officials in government, schools, and others:

 - Identify the issue.
 Make it clear and to the point.
 Be polite and support your reasoning with facts.